 Overcoming Depression in Early Sobriety

-- Once you have met with a licensed psychologist, try seeking out a dual diagnosis program of outpatient treatment – or some level of continuing care.
-Entering into an intensive outpatient or outpatient program often means the difference between relapse and long-term recovery.
+- Once you have met with a licensed psychologist, try seeking a dual diagnosis program of outpatient treatment – or some level of continuing care.
+Entering an intensive outpatient or outpatient program often means the difference between relapse and long-term recovery.

 - Amp up your recovery program to ward off symptoms of depression.
-This might mean attending two 12-step meetings every day rather than one, or meeting with your sponsor three times a week rather than twice a week.
+This might mean attending two 12-step meetings every day rather than one or meeting with your sponsor three times a week rather than twice a week.
 Do what you need to do to make it through the tough times, knowing that everything is temporary and easier times are ahead.

 Agape Treatment Center – Comprehensive Addiction Treatment

-At Agape Treatment Center we understand just how difficult early recovery can be, and we are available to help every single step of the way.
+At Agape Treatment Center, we understand just how difficult early recovery can be, and we are available to help every single step of the way.
 For more information on depression and early recovery, reach out to us at any point in time.